|

 Donations of funds for medical needs and sponsorships are both possible.
 We send

-Recently we've helped nuns save their hearing, and we have assisted other nuns to
+We've helped nuns save or improve their hearing, and we have assisted other nuns get treatments for broken bones, ulcers, hernias, serious sinus infections, a

 brain lesion due to an accident, etc. We've banded together with other Tibet Aid